alpirog/simple_sinatra_app/README.md

 # Simple Sinatra App

 This app is written with Ruby programming language using Sinatra framework.
-It serves only for educational purposes and is far from a complete application.
+It serves only for my own educational purposes and is far from a complete application.

+However, you can calculate your Body Mass Index (BMI) and Daily Calories Expenditure, also known as TDEE.
+So it may be handy if somehow you didn't find something similar yet.

+## Features :)

-No database yet, no user authentication.
+No database, no user authentication.
 It may be updated in future, but may be not as well.

 As for a style, the Bulma CSS framework (basically, only its CSS file) is being used.